omerfdasar/omerfdasar/README.md

-💻 I'm a full stack web developer in Belgium
+💻 I'm a full stack web developer in Belgium / Canada

 🔭 I’m currently working on various projects about Next and Spring

-🌱 I’m currently learning Java

 👯 I’m looking to collaborate on full stack projects